ermisethane/Github-Pages-Lab2-Group5/michaele.md

 I plan on becoming a Scrum Master or a Technical Project Manager after I graduate.

 ## My interests:
--rock climbing <br>
+- rock climbing
--white water rafting<br>
+- white water rafting
--traveling to new places<br>
+- traveling to new places
--I also just got into skateboarding and long boarding one week ago
+- I also just got into skateboarding and long boarding one week ago

 I actually invest in real estate on the side.
 I currently have two houses that I rent out short term on AirBnB!
 One of them are here in BCS so if you know anyone coming into town needing a place to stay, you should check it out!